We pull up the Stones’ driveway an hour later .

 “Naw, we’s jist brothers.
 He’s only 14.
-He gots a fever taday.
+He gots swamp fever taday.
 I has to bring ‘im to the hospital.
 They’s a’keepin’ him overnight, so we snuck on down to yer folks so’s I kin call y’all.”

 “Ya’s always havin’ adventures.
 My life totally sucks now.”

 “Great.
 Ya gots ta see Martin’s movie.
 It’s all ‘bout you and how much you loved Jace.
 They mix the concert footage in with our recording session.
 It got some award.
 Then I gots ta play with Pink Floyd in a bull ring in Nice.
 They’s crazy.
 T’was cool.”

 “Whens the movie comin’ out.”

 “It hasn’t been picked up by the movie industry distributors.
 They say it’s too gay.”

 “Aw, man.
 I’ll never git ta see it.”

 Suddenly a man comes on the line, speaking French.

 “I gots to go, Tim.
 Please call me agin.”